Creative Writing BA (Hons) module details

 This module explores the differences between adult education and adults in education, including Further and Higher Education and HE in Further Education.
 It will examine the theoretical and practical distinctions between adults and school-based learners and will provide you with an opportunity to explore possible routes for your degree beyond the primary sector.
 The growth and expansion of adult education will be discussed within the contemporary political context and the changed and changing FE and HE landscapes and the concept of Lifelong Learning and Employability will be explored in depth.

-Essay, 30%: You will write a 1500 word essay evaluating the relationship between political perspectives on the form and focus of adult education and the conceptual character of the adult learner.
+Essay, 30%: You will write an essay evaluating the relationship between political perspectives on the form and focus of adult education and the conceptual character of the adult learner.

-Report, 70%: You will write a 3500 word report exploring a single area of adult learning in particular detail.
+Report, 70%: You will write a report exploring a single area of adult learning in particular detail.

 Education route - Reflection on Practice: Teaching and Learning